mc2green/UDemy-Web-Development-Bootcamp/Bootstrap/BootstrapImageGallery/README.md

 git clone https://github.com/mc2green/been-there-stackathon.git

-Copy and paste the file path of the file into the browser.
+Copy and paste the file path into the browser.
 ```

 ## Programmer